-Support development of cost, scope, and schedule for activities in the approved phases of the Kansas City Non-Nuclear Expansion Transformation (KCNExT) Program as described in the NNSA KCNExT Letter of Intent.
+Support development of cost, scope, and schedule for activities in the approved phases of the Kansas City Non-Nuclear Expansion Transformation (KCNExT) Program in accordance with the NNSA KCNExT Letter of Intent.

-Successfully demonstrate leadership in supporting the direction of the overall DOE/NNSA mission, cultivating a Performance Excellence Culture that encompasses all aspects of operations and continues to emphasize safety and security, improving the responsiveness of Triad's leadership team to issues and opportunities for continuous improvement internally and across the Enterprise, and parent company involvement/commitment to the overall success of the Laboratory and the Enterprise.
+Successfully demonstrate leadership in supporting the direction of the overall DOE/NNSA mission, cultivating a Performance Excellence Culture that encompasses all aspects of operations and continues to emphasize safety and security, improving the responsiveness of the Honeywell FM&T leadership team to issues and opportunities for continuous improvement internally and across the Enterprise, and parent company involvement/commitment to the overall success of the KCNSC and the Enterprise.

-Define and implement a realistic strategic vision for the Laboratory, in alignment with the NNSA Strategic Vision, which demonstrates enterprise leadership and effective collaborations across the NNSA enterprise to ensure DOE/NNSA success.
+Define and implement a realistic strategic vision for the KCNSC, in alignment with the NNSA Strategic Vision, which demonstrates enterprise leadership and effective collaborations across the NNSA enterprise to ensure DOE/NNSA success.